cran/ratematrix/README.md

 R package for the study of patterns of evolutionary correlation among two or more traits using phylogenetic trees. 'ratematrix' offers a suite of tools to estimate the evolutionary rate matrix (R) incorporating uncertainty in the form of a posterior distribution using Markov-chain Monte Carlo.

-For more information on the kind of models implemented here and their performance with empirical and simulated data, please refer to our article available at (http://biorxiv.org/content/early/2017/01/25/102939)
+For more information on the kind of models implemented here and their performance with empirical and simulated data, please refer to our article published on Systematic Biology: "Caetano, D. S., and L. J. Harmon.
+2018.
+Estimating correlated rates of trait evolution with uncertainty.
+Syst Biol, doi: 10.1093/sysbio/syy067"

-If you use the package please cite "Caetano, D. S., and L. J. Harmon.
+An overview of the package can be found at "Caetano, D. S., and L. J. Harmon.
 2017. ratematrix: an R package for studying evolutionary integration among several traits on phylogenetic trees.
-Methods in Ecolology and Evolution http://dx.doi.org/10.1111%2F2041-210X.12826 "
+Methods in Ecolology and Evolution http://dx.doi.org/10.1111%2F2041-210X.12826"

+## Tutorials

+Please check the package vignettes for tutorials on how to use the package.
+Vignettes can be found on the RCran page for the package "https://cran.r-project.org/web/packages/ratematrix/index.html".
+The pdf files can also be accessed on the directory `inst/doc/` of this repository.

+An introduction to the package usage is here: <https://github.com/Caetanods/ratematrix/raw/master/inst/doc/Intro_on_the_package.pdf>

+Information on how to set up prior probabilities can be found here: <https://github.com/Caetanods/ratematrix/raw/master/inst/doc/Making_prior_on_ratematrix.pdf>

-## Examples in the literature
+## Examples from the literature

 Hermansen, J. S., J. Starrfelt, K. L. Voje, and N. C. Stenseth.
 2018.
 Macroevolutionary consequences of sexual conflict.
 Biology Letters 14:20180186. (http://rsbl.royalsocietypublishing.org/content/14/6/20180186)

 Slater, G. J., and A. R. Friscia.
-2018.
-Hierarchy, Morphology, and Adaptive Radiation: a Test of Osborn’s Law in the Carnivora. bioRxiv 285700. (https://www.biorxiv.org/content/early/2018/03/20/285700)
+2019.
+Hierarchy in adaptive radiation: A case study using the Carnivora (Mammalia).
+Evolution 73(3):524-539. (https://doi.org/10.1111/evo.13689)

 ## Install RCran (released) version

 Package is now available on RCran!
 To install you can just type: `install.packages("ratematrix")`

-Page for the package on RCran: https://cran.r-project.org/web/packages/ratematrix/index.html
+Page for the package on RCran: https://cran.r-project.org/package=ratematrix

 ## Install development version